WILMINGTON, Delaware (AP) — When the shots rang out — "pop, pop, pop," and then a thunder roll of gunfire — Maria Williams hit the floor.

 Poverty and a sense of hopelessness in the most violent neighborhoods is a common thread.
 Syracuse, a university town that once cranked out air conditioners and televisions, now has a poverty rate of 35 percent.

-Size may play a role.
+Size also may play a role.
 In tightly packed neighborhoods, insults and perceived insults ricochet like shots in an echo chamber.
 One shooting inevitably leads to speculation about who will be targeted next.

 "The streets remember," said Mark Denney, a state prosecutor who is trying to end Wilmington's retaliatory warfare.